We provide the following:

 - Resources and connection to multiple services and options on and off campus - The Haven collaborates with multiple offices across campus and in the community.
 Confidential Advocates can explain the role of multiple on-campus offices and community-based resources in order to assist you with a variety of options for support.

 - Information on Title IX and sexual misconduct policy/procedures and reporting options - The Haven works closely with the Compliance and Equity Office (Title IX) who is responsible for investigating sexual misconduct at William & Mary.
-Confidential Advocates can explain the role of the Title IX office, sexual misconduct policies and procedures, and the investigation process.
-Visiting The Haven will not trigger a Title IX investigation.
+Confidential Advocates can explain the role of the Compliance and Equity Office, sexual misconduct policies and procedures, and the investigation process.
+Visiting The Haven will not trigger an investigation.

 - Information on criminal and civil legal options - If you would like to learn more about criminal or civil legal options, like understanding a civil Protective Order, The Haven can assist you.